The last thing Alabama Democrats want is help

 That puts Alabama Democrats in the awkward position of trying to do two contradictory things at the same time — both harness and tamp down the groundswell of activism that has sprung up since President Donald Trump's election.

-Anthony Daniels, the House minority leader in the Alabama state legislature, said the only thing he's asking out-of-state volunteers to do is contact Democrats they know in Alabama who might otherwise sit out the race.
+Anthony Daniels, the House minority leader in the Alabama state legislature, said the only thing he's asking out-of-state volunteers to do is urge Democrats they know in Alabama who might otherwise sit out the race to vote next month.

 "I don’t think it requires any boots on the ground from the outside," Daniels said.
 "Alabama is a state where they're not too fond of outsiders coming in and telling them what to do and how to do it."